flows-network/github-pr-summary/README.md

 > The 5 variables below are defined in the flow function's Rust source code.
 You can assign their values in the source code in your fork directly and skip the steps below.

 * `login`: Fill in your personal GitHub id here.
 The GitHub app will act as you when posting reviews.
-* `owner`: Fill in the GitHub org for the repo you want to deploy the bot on.
+* `owner`: Fill in the GitHub org for the repo you want to deploy the 🤖 on.
-* `repo` : Fill in the GitHub repo you want to deploy the bot on.
+* `repo` : Fill in the GitHub repo you want to deploy the 🤖 on.
 * `openai_key_name`: Fill in **any name** you wish for your OpenAI API key.
 You will connect this name to the actual key later.
 * `trigger_phrase`: Fill in the magic phrase to trigger a review from a PR comment.